gamefreedomgit/Maelstrom/README.md

-# Whitemane BugTracker
+# Whitemane - Herod BugTracker

-This BugTracker is a tool to report any issues, errors, bugs and broken mechanics from the Mograine (Wrath of the Lich King) realm.
-With your reports and our skills, we are going to keep Mograine being the highest quality Wrath of the Lich King realm in the world.
+This BugTracker is a tool to report any issues, errors, bugs and broken mechanics from the Herod (Cataclysm) realm.
+With your reports and our skills, we are going to keep Herod being the highest quality Cataclysm realm in the world.

 # Report Template
 When creating a bug report, be sure to name it accordingly ("[MAGE] Blink doesn't work" instead of "mage skill bugged").
 Please follow the following template while creating a report: